 Do Dynamic QR Codes Expire?

 Dynamic QR codes can expire, but it’s entirely up to the business using the QR code when and how.
 Technically, a QR code doesn’t “expire.”
 Like static QR codes, they’re just a matrix of squares that contain information.
 But because dynamic QR codes can be made to redirect to any new information at chosen times, they can effectively expire.
 That would just mean that, after a predetermined number of scans, period of time, or end date, the QR code would redirect elsewhere.
 Away from a seasonal menu, for example.
 This is not inherent behavior in QR codes; it’s something that would have to be explicitly set up.
+Most of the time, though, when people are unable to scan a QR code, it's not because of expiration.

 Many QR code companies out there leverage this aspect of dynamic QR codes by counting the number of times a code is scanned and charging clients by number of scans.
 After a set amount of scans, the bar or restaurant either incurs overage charges or the QR code redirects to a page that’s not the original destination.
 Our digital menu product doesn’t do that.
 Every bar, restaurant, and hotel that powers their QR code with BinWise gets unlimited menu items and unlimited scans for one flat fee.